nvcristea/docker-alpine/README.md

 # About

-This is the Git repo with Docker alpine images.
+This is the Git repo with Alpine based images for Docker.